SankThomas/10-nextjs-projects-builds/README.md

 4. [Gumroad](https://tsbsankara.gumroad.com)
 5. [Tutorialspoint](https://www.tutorialspoint.com/lets-build-20-reactjs-projects/index.asp)

 Producing all this content takes a lot of time and energy so any kind of support goes a long way.
+You can buy me a coffee [here](https://ko-fi.com/tsbsankara).